 Asian shares mixed amid caution on US-China trade talks

-Asian shares were mixed Tuesday as investor sentiment remained cautious amid worries about the next development in trade talks between the United States and China.
+Asian shares were mixed Tuesday as investors stayed cautious over prospects for an agreement in trade talks between the United States and China.

 Chinese indexes were rising moderately despite the continuing unrest in Hong Kong.
 Police have tightened their blockade over Hong Kong Polytechnic University, where some protesters are trapped and hundreds who left have been arrested.